SpinGo/blog/SpinGo-Scala-Choice/blog.md

 # Favorite libraries

 We really, REALLY enjoy [Play-JSON](https://www.playframework.com/documentation/2.4.x/ScalaJson).
 Hands down, it is *the* single best JSON serialization library I have ever used.
 It's functional, it's ridiculously composable, and the way it uses Scala implicits is genius.
-The library uses no runtime reflection to load data into classes; instead, macros are used to generate readers and writers from your class structure at compile time.
+The library uses no run-time reflection to load data into classes; instead, macros are used to generate readers and writers from your class structure at compile time.
 This enables concise format declaration with the option of breaking out and having as much control over serialization as you need.
 Additionally, since format dependencies are resolved at compile time, if you are missing a way to read a string into a Joda DateTime object, you'll find out at compile time, not at run-time.

 [Spray](http://spray.io) is also genius level.
 If you favor composition over inheritance (as we do at SpinGo), you'll likely enjoy it.
 Your routing, header handling, pulling data from form / query string can be concisely expressed using composable, expressive, and declarative directives.
 It incredibly fast and uses non-blocking IO.
 Note, Spray itself is being merged into the `Akka` project, as [Akka HTTP](http://doc.akka.io/docs/akka-stream-and-http-experimental/1.0-M2/scala/http/).

-[Akka](http://doc.akka.io/docs/akka/2.3.11/scala.html?_ga=1.189539432.2145268044.1421160381) is an excellent implentation of the Actor model.
+[Akka](http://doc.akka.io/docs/akka/2.3.11/scala.html?_ga=1.189539432.2145268044.1421160381) is an excellent implementation of the Actor model.
 While the actor pattern has it's limitations and can be easily abused, Finite State Machines are wonderful things and Akka supports this pattern marvelously.

 [Akka Stream](http://doc.akka.io/docs/akka-stream-and-http-experimental/1.0-RC2/scala.html?_ga=1.189934440.2145268044.1421160381) is a Reactive Streams implementation and provides excellent support for functional stream processing.
 Reactive Streams is like RX (Reactive Extensions), but all stream components provide a signal for demand, enabling downstream components to slow down message producers in a non-blocking way.